 Game Server Hosting prompts you to upload your build files when you create a build.
-If you’re using a direct file upload, the files should be a loose set of unarchived (unzipped) files.
+If you’re using a direct file upload, the files must be a loose set of unarchived (unzipped) files.
 The build won't work if it’s zipped into an archive.

 Before you can use your build, you must create it into a release, which is a version of your build that’s ready to release to servers to run your game or application.
 The first version you create is Release 1.